-This Water Lane gastro-bar offers everything you could need for the ultimate day out.
+This Water Lane gastro-bar offers everything you could need for the ultimate day or night out.
 Supplying all the food, drink and craic you could hope for, Harry’s brings together the buzz of a burger joint, the energy of a sports bar and the elegance of a cocktail bar in one neat little package.
-Their menu is mouthwatering and their drinks menu is just as extensive - they’ve even got Harp on tap!
+Their menu is mouthwatering, and their drinks menu is just as extensive - you seriously need to pay them a visit!

 77 Bohermore // more here

 Experts in providing a warm welcome and serving up some delicious warm drinks, 1520 are known for their exquisite cocktails and their great range of winter warmers and hot drinks will keep your cosy during the chilly months.
 If you fancy braving the elements, you can bundle up and sit outside for some good old-fashioned people watching.
 You never know, you might even get lucky and spot the first snowfall of the season from the comfort of 1520, with a hot whiskey in hand.

 9. A FEW FESTIVE PINTS IN AN PÚCÁN

 Despite being one of the hottest spots in town, An Púcán somehow manages to maintain the intimate feel of a local, especially in their front bar.
 Grab a stool and soak up the ambiance with brilliant live music every night of the week.
 Serving up the old winter reliables like Jack Daniels apple hot whiskey and Powers Irish coffee alongside their impressive cocktail menu, you'll soon forget about the dreary weather outside.

 11 Forster Street // more here

 10. MAKE MURTY RABBITT’S A NEWFOUND HABIT